CoolV1994/Minecraft-Service/README.md

 Example: The command `minecraft say Hello everybody!` will send a message to everyone online saying "_Hello everybody!_"

 # Installation (Multiple Servers)
+> ## Recommendations
+> It is recommended that you create a seperate folder to store your Spigot.jar, and plugin jars.

+> Then by using shortcuts, create a link for each Jar to its respective folder.

+> This will allow you to simplify things such as updating plugins, and will help save HDD space.

 Copy file `network.sh` to `/home/minecraft` or your user directory.

 Copy file `server.sh` to each server folder in the network.
 Ex: `/home/minecraft/Survival`